Aeroid/stecagrid_rs485/README.md

 ### Examples

-StecaRS485protocol.py can used to explore, discover and decode the datagrams via an RS485 interface.
+StecaRS485protocol.py can be used to explore, discover and decode the datagrams via an RS485 interface.
 Plenty of recorded data is part of it for replay.

 Daily Yield dialog led by StecaGridSEM #123/0x7d with Inverter #1